 page for all of the details

-Sorry we are not able to provide transfers from Hobart airport.
-It is possible to use public transport to get to Launceston airport and we can pick you up from there.
+Sorry, we are not able to provide transfers from Hobart airport.
+It is possible to use public transport or book with a private shuttle operator.

 It is a 2.5-hour trip back to the airport and most flights have departed by the time we can get you there.
-We recommend you plan to stay in St Helens Saturday night, clean up, enjoy the after party and book your flights for Sunday.
+We recommend you plan to stay in St Helens Saturday night, clean up, enjoy the after-party and book your flights for Sunday.
 The event shuttle will depart at 8 am and have you arriving at Launceston airport at approximately 10:30 am.

-Yes – we are happy to transport this for your between camps along with your personal bag.
+Yes – we are happy to transport this for you between camps along with your personal bag.
 Make sure it is clearly labeled as yours